Asiim/TDD-chess/README.md

 - ~~Set every square on position [x,y] where (x + y) % 2 == 0  to BLACK~~
 - ~~Set every square on position [x,y] where (x + y) % 2 == 1  to WHITE~~
 - ~~Set square color in table~~
+- Set a figure on the table
+- Set two figures on different squares
+- Prevent setting two figures on the same square
-- Set all figures of one player on table
+- Set all figures of one player on table in defined order
-- Set all figures of both player on table
+- Set all figures of both player on table in defined order
-- Keep figures in table
+- Prevent figure to go out of table

 ### Pawn tests:
 - ~~Pawn init~~
 - Move pawn one field forward
 - Move pawn two field forward for the very first move
 - Move pawn one field forward for the very first move
-- Attack with pawn
+- Capture with pawn
 - Pawn blocked by ally figure
 - Pawn blocked by enemy figure in front
 - "En passat"